andrewt3000/MachineLearning/README.md

 Number of hidden layers - the higher the number of layers the better it can find non-linear patterns, but the gradient also vanishes or explodes.
 [Resnet](https://arxiv.org/abs/1512.03385) is on the high end at 152 layers.

-Activation function - the "neuron" in the neural network executes an activation function on the inputs.
+Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 Typical values include sigmoid, ReLu, and tanh.

 ```python
 #sigmoid activation function using numpy